Mayerch1/TheDiscordSoundboard/readme.md

 #### How to use the Bot
 <br>

-To see, how to set up the application on it's first startup, have a look at [this](https://github.com/Mayerch1/TheDiscordSoundboard/wiki/First-Startup) wiki page ([wiki/First-Startup](https://github.com/Mayerch1/TheDiscordSoundboard/wiki/First-Startup)).
+To see, how to use the application after it's first startup, have a look at [this](https://github.com/Mayerch1/TheDiscordSoundboard/wiki/First-Startup) wiki page ([wiki/First-Startup](https://github.com/Mayerch1/TheDiscordSoundboard/wiki/First-Startup)).

 ---